bschulz81/AcceleratedLinearAlgebra/README.md

 Version history
 By 06.09.25,

-0) The test applications now work with larger matrices and verify the correctness of the algorithms.
+0) The test applications now verify the correctness of the algorithms with matrices that are a bit larger than before.

 1) The advanced algorithms for LU/and QR decomposition as well as the Strassen and Winograd algorithms can now work if they are given gpu data pointers.